kriuchkov/linkswitch/README.md

 **LinkSwitch** is an ultra-lightweight native link router for macOS, written in C/Objective-C.
 It replaces the default browser and allows you to open links in different browsers based on rules or via a selection menu.

-## Inspiration

-This project is inspired by [Browserosaurus](https://github.com/will-stone/browserosaurus). ❤️

 ## Features

 - **Instant Launch**: Written in native code, consumes 20MB RAM.